San Diego Agricultural Growers Needs Assessment

 - Gain a clearer understanding of any gaps in communication within and to the farm industry community in San Diego County.

 - Develop a comprehensive and current resource to help UCCE-San Diego, schools and other educational and outreach organizations to develop programs that will best meet the needs of the farmers and agriculture industry in San Diego County.

-For more project and survey details, please visit the webpages listed under 'More Information' on this page.
+The project summary and survey findings reports are now available, here.
 If you have questions or comments about this project, contact: